Trigeminal neuralgia treatment

 - Multiple sclerosis: This is due to the demyelination of the nerve.
 Trigeminal neuralgia usually occurs in the advanced stages of multiple sclerosis.

-- Physical damage to the nerve: This could be due to injury, dental or surgery, or infection.
+- Physical damage to the nerve: This could be due to injury, dental surgery, or infection.

 - Family history: The formation of blood vessels is hereditary.

-Note: Trigeminal Neuralgia can be a very debilitating condition.
-It is often excruciating and can have individuals in extreme pain levels.
+Note: Trigeminal neuralgia can be a very debilitating condition.
+It is often excruciating and can put individuals in extreme pain.
 It affects a small percentage of the population, but misdiagnosis might affect many more.
-It is caused by out-of-line nerves responsible for the different branches of the face.
+Out-of-place nerves in charge of the various facial branches are the cause.

 Trigeminal neuralgia symptoms